HOME / chatterbox: Gossip, speculation, and scuttlebutt about politics.

 Senate Health, Education, Labor, and Pension Committee.
 This is the committee that was chaired by the late Ted Kennedy.
 Sen. Chris Dodd led it during Kennedy's illness (click here to watch markup sessions), and with Kennedy's death the chairmanship passes to Sen. Tom Harkin.
 The bill (text, summary) cleared the committee July 15 in a party-line vote, 13-10.
 For some reason, the health committee took two months to make public the bill as amended during the July markup.
 Here is a partial list of committee amendments (mostly Republican) and whether they passed or failed.
 Here is an earlier iteration of the Senate HELP committee bill prior to committee markup.

-The Senate health committee bill, unlike the Senate finance committee bill, contains a public option, and Senate majority leader Reid has said that the blended bill he sends to the Senate floor will contain a public option with a provision allowing states to opt out.
-At the moment, though, there's some doubt as to whether he can assemble a filibuster-proof majority to support that, barring a decision to pass the bill through the budget "reconciliation" process, which requires only a majority.
-Reid is not expected to choose that option.
+The Senate health committee bill, unlike the Senate finance committee bill, contains a public option, and Senate majority leader Reid included that in the blended bill he sent to the Senate floor, albeit somewhat weakened and with a provision allowing states to opt out.
+There’s some doubt as to whether Reid can assemble a filibuster-proof majority (60 votes) to support even a watered-down public option, barring a decision to pass the bill through the budget “reconciliation” process, which requires only a majority (50 votes plus Vice President Joe Biden).
+Reid says he won’t choose that route.

 Bloggers: